PolMuri/MAC_changer/README.md

+Code and coments in Catalan (my native lenguage).

 # MAC_changer
 A Python script "mac_changer.py" that allows you to modify the MAC address of a network interface on your system.